sheilasaia/sf-workshop-rladies/README.md

 ### Learning Objectives Part 2

-> **Note** If you haven't attened part 1 and plan to attend part 2, please be sure to take some time to review the material in part 1 before joining.
+> **Note** If you haven't attended part 1 and plan to attend part 2, please be sure to take some time to review the material in part 1 before joining.
 We will assume that attendees participating in part 2 are already familiar with the information covered in the part 1.

 By the end of part 2 of the workshop attendees will be able to: